 Editor's Note: This story originally appeared on Living on the Cheap.

-If you know you’re going to need one or more of the following big-ticket items in the next year or so, it may make sense to budget and plan to make all the purchases in one year to make the most of a Costco membership fee, which starts at $60.
+If you know you’re going to need one or more of the following big ticket items in the next year or so it may make sense to budget and plan to make all the purchases in one year to make the most of a Costco membership fee, which starts at $60.

-If you’re planning any of the following seven purchases in the next year, you may as well consider your membership paid for.
+If you’re planning any of the following purchases in the next year, you may as well consider your membership paid for.

 After you cover the membership fee with one or more large purchases, stock up on smaller items such as gift cards and movie passes that you will use this year and the next in order to maximize your savings in the year you purchase a membership.